ansiwave/wavecore/README.md

 Replace `localhost` with your public IP or hostname to connect to it remotely.

-Assuming your ansiwave terminal client is using the sysop key you generated (i.e., it is located at `~/.ansiwave/login-key.png`), you should see an `edit banner` and `create subboard` button.
-You can use these to create the front page of the board and the subboards.
+Assuming your ansiwave terminal client is using the sysop key you generated (i.e., it is located at `~/.ansiwave/login-key.png`), you should see a `create banner` and `create new subboard` button.
+If these don't appear, the board in the URL you gave to ansiwave doesn't match your login key.
 Once you've made the subboards, other users can begin making posts there.